LocalCoinSwap/bitcoin-trading-scripts/Readme.md

 The hashed verion of these secrets is baked into the escrow script, and the Bitcoin is only spendable by the someone who possess the secrets of two of the three participants in the trade.
 Therefore, releasing the BTC to another person is as simple as giving away your secret.

-This allows LocalCoinSwap to support offline trading, which we plan to release in the future to support traders in countries such as Venezuela with difficult access to electricity.
+This allows LocalCoinSwap to support offline trading, which we plan to release in the future to support traders in regions or areas with difficult access to electricity.

 In technical terms, a trade secret is a randomly chosen 32 byte hex string, which traders on LocalCoinSwap create automatically from their mnemonics.